davidlachs/Wireshark-Network-Investigation/wireshark-ck-connection/README.md

 ![Decrypted HTTP/2 request headers](screenshots/03-decrypted-http2-request-headers.png)

-This demonstrated that the apparent "garbled" data in a raw TLS stream was not ordinary plaintext.
+This demonstrated that the apparent "garbled" data found in raw TLS streams is not ordinary plaintext.
 Once TLS was decrypted, Wireshark could interpret the underlying binary HTTP/2 frames and reconstruct their header fields.

 ---